 ✴ By submitting to us, you give us the right to screen your film in front of a live audience at The Cameo, Edinburgh, UK.

 ✴ Nominations: All films nominated for every category.

 Official Selection: Films selected for screening will be notified via email.
 If you received a Nomination email, but no Official Selection email, it means your film will not be screened but is still a contender for an award in its category.

 Award Winners: Chosen from both the Nominations and the Official Selection.

 ✴ We may promote your film on social media, based on the press kits you provide us with.

 ✴ We retain the right to change the date and venue of the festival under special circumstances.
 All filmmakers will be informed about any changes through our online platforms.

 ✴ We place no restrictions on your work in terms of premiere status or whether your work has been made available online.

 ✴ Any technical issues with the submitted films are 100% the responsibility of the filmmakers.
-If at the time of judging, your video file doesn’t work or doesn’t have English subtitles (if in a language other than English), it will be automatically rejected, without a refund.
+If at the time of judging, your video file doesn’t work, is not complete (only a trailer, etc), or doesn’t have English subtitles (if in a language other than English), it will be automatically rejected, without a refund.
 Please contact the festival team ASAP if there are any issues with the submission process, and a solution will be found.

 ✴ We cannot offer refunds.